 John, I like the vision.
 What is the electronic infrastructure for the GRBnet?

-John: The GRB network employs telecommunication service providers.
+John: The GRB network employs all telecommunication service providers.

 Don Iannone: Thank you for the GRB.
-Prosperity is a challenge for most people in America and across the globe.
+Prosperity is a challenge for most people across the globe.

-Morrison Bonpasse: May we see a single global currency soon.
+Morrison Bonpasse: John, May we see a single global currency soon.

 David Grusky: Hi John, Thanks for the GRB … I appreciate it.

-Alex Romane: The Direct Democracy Party promotes the GRB.
+Alex Romane: The Direct Democracy Party promotes the GRB eco currency program.

-Charlette Ure: Hello John, Just want to say nice work with GRB.
+Charlotte Ure: Hello John, Just want to say nice work with the GRB.
 Arthur would be proud.
 I don’t see how it could read any more direct than you have it.
-I was just writing about the UN deal in 1985 when you presented the GRB (then WEO) at the UN Conference in Kenya.
+I was just writing about the UN deal in 1985 when you presented the GRB (WEO) Program at the UN Conference in Kenya.
 I wasn’t looking for it, but up came the GRB and your name.
 Hope you are doing well.
 It’s been many years.
 Take care John, Old friend, Charlotte

-Raddo Poggi: Many thanks for the GRB Eco System, it was a pleasure to read.
+Raddo Poggi: Many thanks for the GRB eco currency program, it was a pleasure to read.

-UN DESA: The GRB Eco System was accepted in the UN DESA’s Civil Society.
+UN DESA: The GRB eco currency program was accepted in the UN DESA’s Civil Society.

-Nicole Leonard: The GRB Eco System was presented at the World Social Forum.
+Nicole Leonard: John Pozzi presented the GRB eco currency program at the World Social Forum.

-Dr. Johannes Glaeser: Springer Economics: Mr. Pozzi, a book about The Global Resource Bank would be interesting and I would like to learn more about it.
+Dr. Johannes Glaeser: Springer Economics: Mr. Pozzi, a book about the Global Resource Bank eco currency program would be interesting and I would like to learn more about it.